 Types of quantum field thories

-Wick rotation is a method for finding a solution to a problem in Minkowski space from the solution to a related problem in Euclidean space.
+What is called Wick rotation (after Gian-Carlo Wick) is a method in physics for finding a solution to a problem in Minkowski spacetime from the solution to a related problem in Euclidean space.
 It is motivated by the observation that the Minkowski metric (with the convention) and the four-dimensional Euclidean metric are equivalent if the time components of either are allowed to have imaginary values.

 Consider the Minkowski metric with the convention for the tensor: